golang/vscode-go/docs/contributing.md

 You can also set breakpoints, which will work as you run the extension.

 If you make further edits in the codebase, you can reload (`Ctrl+R`) the `[Extension Development Host]` instance of VS Code, which will load the new code.
 The debugging instance will automatically reattach.

-To debug the Go debugger, see the [debugAdapter README](../src/debugAdapter/README.md).

 ## Test